Wall Street Pummels Exelixis Inc. (EXEL) After Recent Earnings Report

 EXEL’s Market Performance

-EXEL stocks went down by -6.41% for the week, with a monthly drop of -17.50% and a quarterly performance of -16.18%, while its annual performance rate touched 12.96%.
-The volatility ratio for the week stands at 3.71% while the volatility levels for the past 30 days are set at 4.13% for Exelixis Inc..
-The simple moving average for the period of the last 20 days is -10.83% for EXEL stocks with a simple moving average of -16.71% for the last 200 days.
+EXEL stocks went up by 2.16% for the week, with a monthly drop of -7.35% and a quarterly performance of -10.26%, while its annual performance rate touched 17.14%.
+The volatility ratio for the week stands at 3.81% while the volatility levels for the past 30 days are set at 4.21% for Exelixis Inc..
+The simple moving average for the period of the last 20 days is -3.80% for EXEL stocks with a simple moving average of -12.03% for the last 200 days.

 Analysts’ Opinion of EXEL